shaun-lloyd/ardupi/readme.md

 ﻿# ArduPi, Ardupilot + Raspberry Pi

-ArduPi is an open hardware/software Raspberry Pi shield with all the components to run ardupilot.
+ArduPi is an Raspberry Pi hat with sensors and drivers to run ardupilot.

 Based entirely on work and with the guidance and lead of [Muhammad Hefny, OBAL](https://github.com/HefnySco/OBAL "Muhammad Hefny, OBAL").